nounsDAO/nouns-monorepo/packages/nouns-img-permutator/encoding/README.md

 ## Encoding

-This code in this folder can be used to play around with the encoding used to store Noun 'parts' on-chain.
+The code in this folder can be used to play around with the encoding used to store Noun 'parts' on-chain.

 ### Current Format